beyersmann-lab/beyersmannlab/content/authors/alex-kilby/_index.md

     url: https://www.mq.edu.au/about/about-the-university/our-faculties/medicine-and-health-sciences/departments-and-centres/school-of-psychological-sciences
 superuser: false
 user_groups:
-  - Researchers
+  - Alumni
 ---
-Alex is currently completing his Psychology Honours thesis under the supervision of Dr Lisi Beyersmann and PhD candidate Demian Stoyanov.
-In his thesis, Alex is using eye-tracking to investigate the rate at which emojis are integrated during reading.
-He is excited to contribute to an emerging field in research, as little is known about where emojis fit in with the reading process.
+Alex completed his Psychology Honours thesis under the supervision of Dr Lisi Beyersmann and PhD candidate Demian Stoyanov.
+In his thesis, Alex used eye-tracking to investigate the rate at which emojis are integrated during reading.
+He contributed to an emerging field in research, as little is known about where emojis fit in with the reading process.

-Alex is looking forward to a challenging yet rewarding year in his first major research project.
+Alex enjoyed a challenging yet rewarding year in his first major research project.